Message from the Chairman: Mike Bosazza

 Naval Heritage Website

-The Naval Heritage web page is now fully functioning and gets a regular tweak by the Web Master Nicholas Dunn.
+The Naval Heritage web page is looking very good and is being maintained by the Web Master Nicholas Dunn.

 SA Naval Heritage Society Facebook site

-This site has continued to grow each month and has become very popular with over 5929 members at the end of February 2021.
+This site continues to grow each month and has become extremely popular with 6655 members having joined the site by 5 March 2022.
 There have been many positive interactions on the site which have highlighted new and interesting items on the SAN.
-Regular readers would have noticed that the daily Shipwreck Report is also being included, this makes for fascinating reading each day.
+The daily Shipwreck Heritage Report is also included, this makes for fascinating reading each day.

-Are you a member of this site yet?
-If not click on it and join in the discussions.
+Are you a member of this Facebook site yet?
+If not click on it and join in the daily discussions.